Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Wisconsin and its opponents have combined to put up more than 42 points in six of 12 games this season.
+- Wisconsin and its opponents have combined to score more than 42 points in six of 12 games this season.

-- Arizona State has combined with its opponents to score more than 42 points in eight of 10 games this season.

-- The two teams combine to score 55.5 points per game, 13.5 more than the total in this contest.
+- So far this season, 80% of Arizona State's games (8/10) have had more combined points than Thursday's over/under of 42.

 - Badgers games this season feature an average total of 42.4 points, a number 0.4 points higher than Thursday's over/under.